apache/mesos/docs/app-framework-development-guide.md

 virtual void error(ExecutorDriver* driver, const std::string& message) = 0;
 ~~~

-## Install your Framework
+#### Install your custom Framework Executor

+After creating your custom executor, you need to make it available to all slaves in the cluster.

+One way to distribute your framework executor is to let the [Mesos fetcher](/documentation/latest/fetcher/) download it on-demand when your scheduler launches tasks on that slave. `ExecutorInfo` is a Protocol Buffer Message class (defined in `include/mesos/mesos.proto`), and it contains a field of type `CommandInfo`.  `CommandInfo` allows schedulers to specify, among other things, a number of resources as URIs.
+These resources are fetched to a sandbox directory on the slave before attempting to execute the `ExecutorInfo` command.
+Several URI schemes are supported, including HTTP, FTP, HDFS, and S3 (e.g. see src/examples/java/TestFramework.java for an example of this).

-You need to put your framework somewhere that all slaves on the cluster can get it from.
-If you are running HDFS, you can put your executor into HDFS.
-Then, you tell Mesos where it is via the `ExecutorInfo` parameter of `MesosSchedulerDriver`'s constructor (e.g. see src/examples/java/TestFramework.java for an example of this).
-ExecutorInfo is a Protocol Buffer Message class (defined in `include/mesos/mesos.proto`), and you set its URI field to something like "HDFS://path/to/executor/".
-Also, you can pass the `frameworks_home` configuration option (defaults to: `MESOS_HOME/frameworks`) to your `mesos-slave` daemons when you launch them to specify where all of your framework executors are stored (e.g. on an NFS mount that is available to all slaves), then set `ExecutorInfo` to be a relative path, and the slave will prepend the value of frameworks_home to the relative path provided.
+Alternatively, you can pass the `frameworks_home` configuration option (defaults to: `MESOS_HOME/frameworks`) to your `mesos-slave` daemons when you launch them to specify where your framework executors are stored (e.g. on an NFS mount that is available to all slaves), then use a relative path in `CommandInfo.uris`, and the slave will prepend the value of `frameworks_home` to the relative path provided.

 Once you are sure that your executors are available to the mesos-slaves, you should be able to run your scheduler, which will register with the Mesos master, and start receiving resource offers!